 Over the years, hundreds (maybe thousands) of parents have used this to calm their fears, and to guide our kids to step into their independence.
 Every few years I give it to my daughter, now a young adult.
 She laughs as she evaluates her progress and celebrates her successes!
 Parenting is a forever journey.

-Parents, I hope you’ll personalize, print and share this with your teen.
+I hope you’ll personalize this letter for YOUR teen, and then consider printing and sharing it as it seems appropriate.
 If you have younger kids, let this be a guide to the areas of independence they will need in the future.
-You will not likely get them there 100% — that’s true for ALL teens!
+You will not likely get your teen to 100% of these items before they leave home — that’s true for ALL teens!
 But we owe it to our kids to let them know how excited we are for them, how much we believe in them – and exactly what they’ll need to begin to do for themselves!

 Lying in bed, unable to sleep, I realize that your impending departure is nagging at me (yes, you’re not the only one who feels nagged).
 It’s not that I don’t want you to soar out of our nest.
 On the contrary, for more reasons than I can express, I want you to spread your wings and fly.

 But I must confess, it worries me just a bit.
 I know you’re ready to start living your own life.
 But are you ready to manage it?
 That’s a different story!

 I’ve tried to prepare you for your independence.
 I’ve offered support and resources, structures and strategies.
 You’ve adopted what you were ready for.
 Now, I have to trust that you will remember the rest when the need arises.

 You, my love, are an incredibly strong, resourceful, intelligent young soul.
 You are capable beyond measure of all that you put your mind to.
 In so many ways you have wisdom beyond your years.

 The details?
 Well, they’re another story.
 I pray that your inner manager will surface and accompany you on your journey, perhaps more actively than it has in the past (this is when you laugh out loud!).